anp-22/sanitazer/README.md

 ##  License
 Sanitazer includes the following code that has been modified and hopefully improved:

-  * **Titlecase** Original version by John Gruber and Re-written and much improved by Aristotle Pagaltzis.
-MIT Lincense

   * **Sanitaze** Originaly from git sanity and modified by Andreas Gohr.
     GNU  General Public License 2 or later